 The Task Details Form header is shown below:

-In addition to the information you see above, right clicking in the lower section of the view will reveal options the same as seen in the Task Form above.
+In addition to the information you see above, right clicking in the lower section of the view will reveal the same view options as seen in the Task Form above.

 Adding Notes to Tasks

 Each task has a freeform notes field.
 This field has no character length limitations, allowing for very detailed task notations.
-The notes field may contain several types of information such as objects, hyperlinks, etc. Notes may be printed on reports, exported to Excel and may be used as needed throughout the life of the project schedule.
+The notes field may contain several types of information such as objects, hyperlinks, bulleted lists, etc. Notes may be printed on reports, exported to Excel and may be used as needed throughout the life of the project schedule.

 To enter a task note: